 It’s called Blocking.

-How to block your time
+How to manage your time by blocking

 Reader warning: even though this technique might sound ridiculously simple, done correctly, the results can be profound.
 I know, because it changed everything for me and my work.
 Trust me: this works.